Last Updated on December 11, 2020.

 Also known as Mixing Board, Mixing Console, or Sound Board, a mixer is a very versatile component that can be used from live shows to studio recordings.

-At its very core, a mixer takes audio signals and mixes them together sending them to one or more Output channels, making them, if done correctly, sound as intended.
+At its very core, a mixer takes audio signals and mixes them together, sending them to one or more Output channels, creating a harmonious end-product.

-The audio comes in through different input channels where you can adjust the volume, apply EQ, add different effects and create a monitor feed to be able to end up with a harmonious product.
+The audio comes in through the different input channels where you can adjust the volume, apply EQ, add different effects and create a monitor feed for the band members, and then that entire mix gets sent to the speakers, or PC in some cases.

 At first a Mixer might appear intimidating and confusing because it has a lot of knobs and faders.